2016 Mong Kok civil unrest: Activist groups

 Scholarism, a student activist group that took a leading role in the 2014 protests, condemned police for the excessive use of force since the 2014 protests.
 The group expressed shock at the police's deliberate provocation of citizens and for escalating violence on protestors.
 Joshua Wong, the group's convenor, disagreed with the violence, noting that peaceful protest did not achieve any change, blamed the government for the increasing divisions in Hong Kong society and the radicalisation of protests since 2014 Hong Kong protests.
 Wong questioned the rapidity of the police arrests on this occasion compared with the apparent stalling in prosecuting the officers accused of beating Ken Tsang during the Umbrella Revolution.

-Ray Wong, convenor of Hong Kong Indigenous who also took a role in the early stage of the protests, disagreed with Leung Chun-ying framing the clashes as "riot", stating that protestors were only helping the hawkers to do business until the police rushed into Shantung Street at midnight.
+Ray Wong, convenor of Hong Kong Indigenous who also took a role in the early stage of the protests, disagreed with Leung Chun-Ying framing the clashes as a "riot", stating that protestors were only helping the hawkers to do business until the police rushed into Shantung Street at midnight.
 He dismissed the claim that the violent clashes were staged.
 He thought that throwing bricks should not be considered as fierce, as compared to other countries.
 He also believed that firing warning shots was inappropriate.